Monorail is the Issue Tracker used by the Chromium project and other related projects. It is hosted at bugs.chromium.org.

 To run the app locally, you need to have a local MySQL database.
 Install MySQL according to the canonical instructions for your platform.
 Then create a new database an import our schema:

-mysql> create database monorail; mysql> use monorail; mysql> source /path/to/infra/appengine/monorail/schema/framework.sql; mysql> source /path/to/infra/appengine/monorail/schema/project.sql; mysql> source /path/to/infra/appengine/monorail/schema/tracker.sql; mysql> exit;
+mysql> create database monorail; mysql> source /path/to/infra/appengine/monorail/sql/framework.sql; mysql> source /path/to/infra/appengine/monorail/sql/project.sql; mysql> source /path/to/infra/appengine/monorail/sql/tracker.sql; mysql> exit;

 Then you can run the development server locally with just